 I am fortunate to always feel proud of where I work, but it shines the brightest at events where we can see the physical and emotional impact of the ambiguous loss that affects families of those missing.
 The Carol Service at St-Martin-in-the Fields is such a poignant, heart-breaking but also hopeful event and it is down to the staff and volunteers who allow such a mix of emotions to flow freely.
 Being part of the charity, with candles lit and the focus on those missing is a big moment and achievement for Missing People.

-Emily - Development and Partnerships
+Heidi - Development and Partnerships

 Ian - Fundraising and Communications